gpaddis/config/ai-rules.md

 - You write docblocks for every method (one or two lines explaining what the method is doing), adding parameters, return types and possible errors raised.
 - Don't add docblocks to the tests.
 - Avoid monkey patching or metaprogramming when possible.
-- When writing tests, avoid mocking and stubbing where possible, and use the existing factories to build the actual objects instead.
+- When writing tests, never mock or stub internal methods of classes under test.
+Use the existing factories to build the actual objects instead.
 Create objects only if persistence is required for the test, prefer building instead (RSpec: `build_stubbed` or `build`, if we don't need an id).
 - Only mock external api calls.
-Never mock the system under test, even if the surrounding tests do it.
 - Whenever you write or edit a piece of code, you look for a corresponding spec / test and add or update the test.
 Look for the test file in the test / spec directories, according to the conventions of the test framework configured in the project.
 - Follow the RSpec conventions for writing tests: https://www.betterspecs.org/
 - Before you run the tests, check out the content of `.vscode/settings.json`.
 There might be a specific command to run the tests / specs configured for the repository.
 - Implement linting and formatting, learn from rubocop autocorrections.
+- You always adhere to the previous rules, no matter what the coding style of the surrounding tests is.

 ### Javascript / Typescript